gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

   homogenous tuples is fast.
 + Eliminating the need to use unsafe type pointer punning to pass imported C fixed size arrays to related imported C APIs.
-+ Changing the Swift calling convention ABI to pass all tuples with 7 or more elements as aggregates rather than as eagerly destructured arguments and results.
++ Changing the Swift calling convention ABI to no longer eagerly destructure tuples with 7 or more elements as aggregates instead of eagerly destructuring the tuples into individual elements.
+The calling convention ABI for tuples with less than 7 elements will not be modified.

 NOTE: This proposal is specifically not attempting to implement a fixed size "Swifty" array for all Swift programmers.
 Instead, we are attempting to extend